Potsdam Institute for Climate Impact Research (PIK)

 pyunicorn

-pyunicorn (Uni\ fied Co\ mplex Network and R\ ecurre\ N\ ce analysis toolbox) is a fully object-oriented Python package for the advanced analysis and modeling of complex networks.
-Above the standard measures of complex network theory such as degree, betweenness and clustering coefficient it provides some uncommon but interesting statistics like Newman's random walk betweenness. pyunicorn features novel node-weighted (node splitting invariant) network statistics as well as measures designed for analyzing networks of interacting/interdependent networks.
+pyunicorn (Uni\ fied Co\ mplex Network and R\ ecurre\ N\ ce analysis toolbox) is an object-oriented Python package for the advanced analysis and modeling of complex networks.
+Beyond the standard measures of complex network theory (such as degree, betweenness and clustering coefficients), it provides some uncommon but interesting statistics like Newman's random walk betweenness. pyunicorn also provides novel node-weighted (node splitting invariant) network statistics, measures for analyzing networks of interacting/interdependent networks, and special tools to model spatially embedded complex networks.

-Moreover, pyunicorn allows to easily construct networks from uni- and multivariate time series and event data (functional (climate) networks and recurrence networks).
-This involves linear and nonlinear measures of time series analysis for constructing functional networks from multivariate data (e.g. Pearson correlation, mutual information, event synchronization and event coincidence analysis). pyunicorn also features modern techniques of nonlinear analysis of single and pairs of time series such as recurrence quantification analysis (RQA), recurrence network analysis and visibility graphs.
+Moreover, pyunicorn allows one to easily construct networks from uni- and multivariate time series and event data (functional/climate networks and recurrence networks).
+This involves linear and nonlinear measures of time series analysis for constructing functional networks from multivariate data (e.g., Pearson correlation, mutual information, event synchronization and event coincidence analysis). pyunicorn also features modern techniques of nonlinear analysis of time series (or pairs thereof), such as recurrence quantification analysis (RQA), recurrence network analysis and visibility graphs.

 Reference